 The process of applying the model to test data helps to determine whether the model, built on one chosen sample, is generalizable to other data.
-In other words, test data is used for scoring.

 In particular, it helps to avoid the phenomenon of overfitting, which can occur when the logic of the model fits the build data too well and therefore has little predictive power.

-3.1.1.3 Supervised Learning: Scoring
+3.1.1.2 Supervised Learning: Scoring